National Security League: Decline

 During the lame duck session of Congress after the election, the Democrats sought to expose the practices of the NSL.
-US House Speaker Champ Clark appointed a special investigative committee to investigate the League's actions.
+U.S. House Speaker Champ Clark appointed a special investigative committee to investigate the League's actions.
 Not surprisingly, most of the committee's members had suffered the wrath of the League.
 The committee found that the NSL had violated the Federal Corrupt Practices Act.

 Menken lost his position as executive director of the League after the House investigation.

 With the close of World War I, the League became stridently anticommunist and reactionary.
 Honorary president Charles Lydecker, a New York state national guard colonel and the League's new executive director, began advocating an extreme form of property rights.
 Lydecker soon began attacking progressives and unions for being communists.
 Lydecker's successor, New York businessman Charles Daniel Orth I, subsequently pushed the League to advocate a quasi-fascist centralization of the national economy to further ensure the nation's security.
 Orth proposed even more repressive and less democratic measures, such as demanding "education campaigns" to indoctrinate Americanism into immigrants and children and a pogrom to drive radicals out of the nation's institutions of higher education.
 As more longtime League supporters, such as Samuel Gompers and Albert Bushnell Hart, withdrew their support, the League sank further into extremism and irrelevancy.

 Lieutenant General Robert Lee Bullard became the NSL's last president, taking over in 1925.

 The League went bankrupt in 1939.
 It survived on paper until 1942, with Bullard running it out of his Manhattan apartment.
 Bullard closed the League in 1942.